Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Introduction

 Combustion instabilities, caused either by the interaction of reacting flow with combustor components or by intrinsic processes related to flame dynamics, pose critical challenges to the modern design of power generation and propulsion systems aimed at achieving cleaner and more efficient operations at higher safety levels \cite{candel2002combustion, poinsot2017prediction, lieuwen2021unsteady}, especially amid the increasing adoption of renewable fuels \cite{pitsch2024transition} and carbon-neutral combustion strategies \cite{abubakar2021review}.
 For example, fuels obtained from renewable sources typically contain a significant portion of lightweight molecules that exhibit kinetic, thermodynamic, and transport properties drastically different from those of conventional large hydrocarbon fossil fuels.
 These properties can lead to intrinsic flame instabilities within the combustion process itself, even in the absence of surrounding components \cite{matalon2007intrinsic}.

-An important type of such instability is the thermo–diffusive instability that arises from the imbalance between heat and mass transfer \cite{sivashinsky1983instabilities, buckmaster1993structure, clavin1994premixed}.
-Depending on the effective Lewis number (Le) of the reactive mixture, the flame can exhibit either spatial cellular structures (at Le $<$ 1) or temporal pulsation of the reaction front (at Le $>$ 1).
+An important type of such instability is the thermo–diffusive instability, which arises from the imbalance between heat and mass transfer \cite{sivashinsky1983instabilities, buckmaster1993structure, clavin1994premixed}.
+Depending on the effective Lewis number ($Le$) of the reactive mixture, the flame can exhibit either spatial cellular structures (at $Le < 1$) or temporal pulsation of the reaction front (at $Le > 1$).
 Although the former has been extensively investigated, especially in lean combustion systems of lightweight fuels such as hydrogen and methane \cite{law2005cellular, kadowaki2005unstable, yu2013onset, jin2015cellular, lapalme2018characterization, kim2020laminar, jiang2020cellular, antar2023experimental, zirwes2024role}, experimental studies on the latter remain relatively scarce.

-From a physics perspective, this scarcity is likely due to the criterion for the onset of pulsating instabilities that rendered experimental observation difficult.
-According to the classic theoretical analysis of Sivashinsky \cite{sivashinsky1977diffusional}, pulsating instability in a freely propagating premixed flame can occur only when $\rm Ze(Le-1) > 4(1+\sqrt{3})$, where Ze is the Zeldovich number representing the non-dimensional overall activation energy of the mixture.
+From a physics perspective, this scarcity is likely due to the onset criterion for pulsating instabilities, which renders experimental observation difficult.
+According to the classic theoretical analysis of Sivashinsky \cite{sivashinsky1977diffusional}, pulsating instability in a freely propagating premixed adiabatic flame can occur only when $Ze(Le-1) > 4(1+\sqrt{3})$, where $Ze$ is the Zel'dovich number representing the non-dimensional overall activation energy of the mixture.
 This requires the Lewis number to be impractically high for most fuel-air mixtures \cite{mislavskii2021diffusive}, except for very rich hydrogen/air mixtures \cite{gubernov2017hydrogen}.
-Though not being an issue for theoretical and computational studies \cite{christiansen2001steady, sung2002stretch}, where arbitrarily large Lewis numbers can be accessed \cite{yuan2006pulsating, wu2012asymptotic, cai2020effects}, it has posed substantial challenge for general experimental measurements of pulsating instability in freely propagating flames.
+Though not being an issue for theoretical and computational studies \cite{christiansen2001steady, sung2002stretch}, where arbitrarily large Lewis numbers can be accessed \cite{yuan2006pulsating, wu2012asymptotic, cai2020effects}, it has posed a substantial challenge for general experimental measurements of pulsating instability in freely propagating flames.